 At the same time, advances in foundation models—large-scale neural architectures pre-trained on multimodal datasets, have demonstrated an ability to capture high-level semantic and perceptual relationships across domains, including with audio FX \cite{deng2025investigating,shah2021all}.
 In the music domain, foundation models such as MusicLM \cite{agostinelli2023musiclm}, MERT \cite{li2023mert}, Qwen \cite{qwen2023}, and CLAP \cite{elizalde2022clap} have shown promising abilities in generating emotionally expressive audio, learning disentangled latent representations, and enabling cross-modal retrieval tasks~\cite{akman2025audio}.
 These models implicitly encode rich associations between musical structure, timbre, and affective meaning, making them ideal tools to probe novel hypotheses about music-emotion relationships.

-In this work, we leverage foundation models to investigate how specific audio FX influence emotional perception in music.
+In this work, we leverage foundation models to investigate how specific audio FX influence the way foundation models perceive emotions in music.
 We analyze performance changes, shifts in predicted emotional labels and dimensions, and alterations in model embeddings across three state-of-the-art foundation models and diverse datasets with both categorical and dimensional annotations, using six common audio FX at different intensity levels, including fixed real-world.
 By combining controlled manipulations with these realistic production scenarios, we identify correlations between audio FX and estimated emotions and uncover properties of how foundation models represent these affective cues.